Quentin Moses: Professional career

-Pre-draft

 Oakland Raiders

-Drafted by the Oakland Raiders with the first pick in the third round and was cut on September 1.
+Moses was drafted by the Oakland Raiders with the first pick in the third round of the 2007 NFL Draft.
+He was cut on September 1.
 Moses was the highest drafted player from that year's draft not to make a roster on opening day.

 Arizona Cardinals

 Moses was claimed off waivers by the Arizona Cardinals on September 2, 2007.
 He was released on October 16, 2007.

 Miami Dolphins

 Moses was signed by the Miami Dolphins on October 23, 2007.
 He recorded his first career full sack on November 26, bringing down Ben Roethlisberger during a Monday Night Football game against the Pittsburgh Steelers.

 An exclusive-rights free agent in the 2009 offseason, Moses was re-signed on March 31, 2009, to a one-year, $460,000 contract with the Dolphins.

+Coaching career

+After his playing career ended, he became the defensive ends coach for Reinhardt University.

 Death

-On February 12, 2017, Moses died battling a house fire in Monroe, Georgia, where he tried to save his best friend Xavier Godard's wife Andria Godard and their daughter Jasmin Godard; Moses was later taken to a hospital where he later died.
+On February 12, 2017, Moses died battling a house fire in Monroe, Georgia, where he tried to save his best friend Xavier Godard's wife Andria Godard and their daughter Jasmin Godard; Moses was taken to a hospital where he later died.
 He was 33.